 If you've ever taken a course in creative writing, you'll know that being on this list is a compliment!
 A writer's main goal is to manipulate his reader's emotions.
 The writers on this list manipulated my emotions so effectively that they bypassed all secondary and tertiary emotions and tapped into one of my primary emotions, … Continue reading 6 Sickening Moments in Classic Literature

 JK Rowling's Harry Potter books claim 7 of the slots in the top 10 bestselling books of all times.
 That's a stupefying statistic if I've ever heard one!
-Rowling's writing is enchanting by its own right.
+Rowling's writing is enchanting in its own right.
 If she had stopped at Harry Potter and the Sorcerer's Stone, the book still would have fared well with children.
 If she had wrapped Harry's … Continue reading Harry Potter and the Power of the Heptalogy

 Wow!
 I hardly know where to begin praising Edith Wharton's The Age of Innocence.
 Normally, there is one aspect of a book that stands out to me as its superlative.
 In this case, mastery is suffused across every page.
 Prose is beautiful.
 Pacing is efficient.
 Characters are deep and fresh.
 Because I would never be able to … Continue reading The Age of Innocence: How a Pulitzer Prize Winner Breaks Rules